Commercial Solar Power: At What Point Is It Worth It?

 Finally, a commercial solar installation typically allows you to opt for the most efficient solar panels.
 Residential installations are often curtailed by the high cost of the initial investment, while commercial installations generally seek to find the quickest return on investment.

 More efficient panels allow you to make back your money quickly, since you need less space, fewer materials, and less planning.
 On top of that, the most efficient systems also tend to last the longest.

 Since commercial applications require far more solar panels to create a viable renewable energy source, the initial investment cost is also higher.
 While no two businesses are the same, you can expect a commercial system for a small organization to cost around $50,000.
 If you have a large industrial facility, your system may end up costing closer to $1 million.

 While that number may seem high, remember that the speed of recouping your investment goes up as the scale of your system increases.

-Additionally, remember that tax credits, rebates, and incentives exist for businesses just as they do for residential systems.
+Additionally, remember that tax credits, rebates, and government incentives exist for businesses just as they do for residential systems.
 For example, the federal solar tax credit allows you to deduct 26 percent of the cost of the system.

 Benefits of Commercial Solar

 If you’re familiar with the benefits of solar panels for residential settings, you also know how incredible solar power can be for commercial applications.
 The only difference is that the scale of the benefits is much larger.

 Average residential energy production with solar panels is between five and 10 kW, while many commercial solar panel systems can easily produce 50kW—your business may produce 10 times more energy than a residential system!

 If your business is committed to sustainability, installing solar panels is an effective way of showing it.
 Conventional energy generation emits hundreds (and sometimes thousands, depending on the size of your business) of metric tons of carbon dioxide.
 The 50-kW system we mentioned before can produce about 65,000 kWh of clean energy every year.